apache/doris/docs/en/docs/ecosystem/plugin-development-manual.md

 ## Install and Uninstall

 Install and uninstall the plugin through the install/uninstall statements.
-More details, see `HELP INSTALL PLUGIN;` `HELP IUNNSTALL PLUGIN;` `HELP SHOW PLUGINS;`
+More details, see `HELP INSTALL PLUGIN;` `HELP UNINSTALL PLUGIN;` `HELP SHOW PLUGINS;`

 ```
 mysql> install plugin from "/home/users/doris/auditloader.zip";